rtucker1/Cyber-Notes/Cybersecurity-Prework-Edit/docs/modules/module-5-certification-roadmap-activity.md

 # Module 5: Certification Roadmap

-This activity is meant to introduce you to the world of information technology certifications.
+This activity is designed to introduce you to the world of information technology certifications.
 A certification is a testament to your skills and proficiency in a certain subject area or technology.
 Holding certifications has been shown to increase a job seeker's marketability to employers as well as result in a higher salary when hired.
 Certifications can also help you further your professional development.
 There are a variety of certifications available.
 Obtaining a certification almost always involves passing an exam.

 To explore various certification pathways and general landscape, we will be using a resource developed by CompTIA, a certification body and professional organization.
 Here's what you need to do: